vigneshgarrapally/lambda-audio-text-processing/lambdas/lambda1/readme.md

 1. Create a new Lambda function in the AWS console.
 2. Upload the code in this folder to the Lambda function.
 3. Upload the [layer](./layers/transcriptionlayer.zip) in the `layer` folder to the Lambda function and add it as a layer.
 4. Make sure the Lambda function has access to the S3 bucket where the audio files are stored by adding the appropriate permissions to the execution role of the Lambda function.
+Sample Execution Role Policy can be found [here](./transcription_executionrole.json).
 5. Update the required environment variables in the Lambda function.
 6. Update the Resource values as shown in the [SAM template](./transcriptionlambda.yaml).
 7. Deploy the Lambda function